 The presentation, Decoding the Stars: Spirituals and the Underground Railroad, details how coded language was used in American Civil War-era spirituals to guide escaped enslaved persons to freedom.
 The most famous example of these, also called map songs, is Follow the Drinking Gourd – drinking gourd being a symbol or code for the Big Dipper.
 Two stars on the bowl of the Big Dipper always point to the North Star, Polaris.
 Those running could always see the way North.
 Harriet Tubman's favorite was Swing Low Sweet Chariot, announcing that she was coming to lead people to freedom.
 Spirituals are sung throughout the presentation.

 The presentation was first developed by Ms. Zisholtz and Dr. Elizabeth Mayo Charlton, astronomer, at the I.P.
 Stanback Museum and Planetarium at SC State University, which was, at the time, the only museum with a planetarium in any Historically Black College or University (HBCU) and one of the few in the United States.
 The Planetarium worked in collaboration with the Hayden Planetarium at the American Museum of Natural History in New York City, developing astronomy presentations.
-The Stanback received national recognition and enhanced the impact of the Stanback Museum and Planetarium on the University and the larger community through the integrating of museum exhibitions and planetarium content, expanding into various academic curricula.
+The Stanback received national recognition and enhanced the impact of the Stanback Museum and Planetarium on the University and the larger community through the integration of museum exhibitions and planetarium content, expanding into various academic curricula.

 I.P.
 Stanback Museum and Planetarium, South Carolina State University in conjunction with Hubble Space Telescope Exhibition,